ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

       height="500"
       style="margin-left: -80px"
     >
-     <div class="photo-caption">An interesting observation is that there is a downwards trend for happiness score over trust for countries in Africa.
-Could this be an indicator that countries in Africa do not value Trust (Government Corruption) as highly as countries outside of Africa as a determination for happiness?</div>
   </figure>
+  <p class="magazine-section-text">An interesting observation is that there is a downwards trend for happiness score over trust for countries in Africa.
+Could this be an indicator that countries in Africa do not value Trust (Government Corruption) as highly as countries outside of Africa as a determination for happiness?</p>

 </div>

 <div class="magazine-section">